My manuscript is complete! Now what do I do to get it published?

 - Most blurbs are two to three paragraphs long.
 Under no circumstances should you describe your entire story.
 You want to entice the reader without giving too much away.
 You can start by perusing your manuscript for interesting phrases, key points, or buzz words.
 Pull these out and save them.
 These can be a good place to begin.

-- It’s okay to start out by writing a lot and then pairing down to the two or three necessary paragraphs.
+- It’s okay to start out by writing a lot and then paring down to the two or three necessary paragraphs.

 - Keep the language simple.